Kendrick Bourne

-Kendrick L. Bourne (born August 4, 1995) is an American football wide receiver for the New England Patriots of the National Football League (NFL).
-He played college football at Eastern Washington.
-He also played for the San Francisco 49ers.
+Kendrick Bourne (born August 4, 1995) is an American professional football wide receiver for the San Francisco 49ers of the National Football League (NFL).
+He played college football for the Eastern Washington Eagles and signed with the San Francisco 49ers as an undrafted free agent in 2017.
+Bourne has also played for the New England Patriots.

 College career

-Bourne attended and played college football at Eastern Washington and contributed from 2013 to 2016.
-He was a respected receiver for EWU.
+Bourne attended and played college football at Eastern Washington from 2013 to 2016.